MLayese/dimension/Portfolio.md

 </section>

 <section>
-  <video controls autoplay loop muted class="image main" width="520" height="300" source src="assets/images/3D Game Kit.mp4" type="video/mp4" frameborder="0" allowfullscreen></video>
+  <video controls autoplay loop muted class="image main" width="520" height="300" source src="assets/images/Animalese.mp4" type="video/mp4" frameborder="0" allowfullscreen></video>
-	<h4>3D Game Kit</h4>
+	<h4>Animalese</h4>
-	<blockquote>Wwise Implementation for the Unity 3D Game Kit.
-Made intermittent emitters for a lot of the ambiance, designed the sounds for the monsters, main character, weapons, and music!
-This demo video only covers Level 1 of the game but more will be released soon.
-Click on the title for more info.
+	<blockquote>Recreation of the Animalese Dialogue System from Animal Crossing.
+Works by assigning a specific Wwise event to each individual letter and doubles the sample rate at which it's played!

-		<a href="#gamekit">MORE INFO</a>
+		<a href="#synth">MORE INFO</a>
 	</blockquote>
 </section>